ocollins/CaloriesCalculator/README.md

 ##Project Goal:
 Create REST API to calculate total calorie expenditure for different sports activities.
-This API will enable third-party developers to build applications..
+This API will enable third-party developers to build applications, which will consume results of this API.